XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ### Close Flags ###

-Currently, the ledger has only one flag defined for closeFlags: **sLCF_NoConsensusTime** (value `1`).
-If this flag is enabled, it means that validators were in conflict regarding the correct close time for the ledger, but built otherwise the same ledger, so they declared consensus while "agreeing to disagree" on the close time.
+The ledger has only one flag defined for closeFlags: **sLCF_NoConsensusTime** (value `1`).
+If this flag is enabled, it means that validators had different close times for the ledger, but built otherwise the same ledger, so they declared consensus while "agreeing to disagree" on the close time.
 In this case, the consensus ledger contains a `close_time` value that is 1 second after that of the previous ledger.
 (In this case, there is no official close time, but the actual real-world close time is probably 3-6 seconds later than the specified `close_time`.)

-The `closeFlags` field is not included in any JSON representations of a ledger, but it is a part of the binary representation of a ledger, and is one of the fields that determine the ledger's hash.
+The `closeFlags` field is not included in any JSON representations of a ledger, but is included in the binary representation of a ledger, and is one of the fields that determine the ledger's hash.